AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 modern scholarship that seven are genuine.
 There are passages in these that seem to indicate that he believed in the annihilation of the wicked.
 He was probably a convert from heathenism who had not gotten rid of his former opinions.
-He says: \"It would have been better for them to love that they might rise.\" If he believed in a partial resurrection he could not have used words that denote endless consequences to sin any more than did Origen, for if annihilation followed those consequences, they must be limited.
+He says: "It would have been better for them to love that they might rise."
+If he believed in a partial resurrection he could not have used words that denote endless consequences to sin any more than did Origen, for if annihilation followed those consequences, they must be limited.

-When Ignatius and Barnabas speak of \"eternal\" punishment or death, we might perhaps suppose that they regarded the punishment of sin as endless, did we not find that Origen and other Universalists used the same terms, and did we not know that the Scriptures do the same.
+When Ignatius and Barnabas speak of "eternal" punishment or death, we might perhaps suppose that they regarded the punishment of sin as endless, did we not find that Origen and other Universalists used the same terms, and did we not know that the Scriptures do the same.
 To find